 No matter your career goals, teaching — especially teaching in a foreign country — will do wonders to prepare you for whatever lies ahead, building confidence, communication skills, and an open mind.
 Plus, who can complain about getting paid to hang out with adorable Spanish kids?

 7. When better than now?

 If you have a deep desire to see the world, when better to do so than now?
-You’re young, you lack any significant responsibilities, and you’re likely not tied down to a career or a spouse and kids.
+You’re younger than you’ll ever be in the future, you have fewer responsibilities than you will when you’re older, and you may not yet be tied down to a career or a spouse and kids.
 Twenty years from now — or even five — it will be infinitely more difficult to just take off and live in another country for a year.
 Live your youth to its fullest!

 8. What do you have to lose?